-But my close knit circle of friendship helped me to see that I need a backup plan just in case.
+My close knit circle of friendship helped me to see that I need a backup plan.
 So, I’m finishing this year of school to graduate (YESSSSSSS) instead of quitting college like I wanted to (to pursue my dreams, not laziness lol).

 So if you’re going through a quarter life crisis, know that it’s okay.
 But, here are some general guidelines that might help you through it and keep you centered.